 - Daily relaxation.
 Learn and practice relaxation skills such as yoga, tai chi or meditation.

 Of course, the best way to know whether stress is affecting your hearing is to see your hearing healthcare professional.
 At your exam, be sure to discuss with them your concerns and ways to decrease stress in your daily life as improving your lifestyle may also improve your hearing health.
-To find a hearing healthcare professional in your area, visit our “find a professional” section.
+To find a hearing healthcare professional in your area, visit our hearing clinic directory.